What You Need to Know About Small Business Space Lease and Rents

 You can occupy a third-party space, which you can lease or rent.
 This type of leasing is often called a commercial rental agreement, or a lease agreement.
 If you are going to rent space from a third party, you will have to sign the lease.

 When you're starting a small business, you need to find the best space for your company.
-You may want a location that attracts customers and helps your business grow.
+You may want to rent an office near where you and your team live, or a location that attracts customers and helps your business grow.
 But you may also need a space that is affordable, so you can keep costs down while still offering great products or services.

 Renting is usually cheaper than leasing, but there are exceptions.
 Both renting and leasing need you to sign a contract with your landlord or property owner.